If you can’t wait to see Geralt’s new adventures in season three, we prepared a list of the ten best tv shows like The Witcher.

 7. The Last Kingdom

 The Last Kingdom is based on Bernard Cornwell’s book series The Saxon Stories.
-It takes us to a period of time when Britain was divided into countless small kingdoms.
+It takes us to a period when Britain was divided into countless small kingdoms.
 The story follows the young Uhtred who was supposed to reign over his ancestral homeland.

 The Last Kingdom is like Vikings, it is an excellent show like The Witcher.
 You will find a lot of similar things here.